MIT-Emerging-Talent/2024-group-07-cdsp/README.md

 ### Actionable Research Question
 Building on our understanding, we pose the actionable research question:
 **Research Question:** What are the discernible patterns in internal migration versus international migration within a post-conflict country, considering conflict data, socio-economic factors, and other relevant variables?
+1. What are the main push factors influencing migration in the post-conflict region?
+2. What are the main pull factors attracting individuals to migrate within or outside the post-conflict country?

 ## Objective
 This project aims to identify patterns in internal migration versus international migration within post-conflict countries, emphasizing the dynamics of displacement.